Part 1: NCIS and Jon O'Neill series

 Jack carefully shut down his computer and locked up his files.
 He straightened his tie and pulled on his jacket.
 He really hated the Pentagon dress code.
 Bunch of stuffed shirts.
 He refused to wear all of his medals just because the rest of them were trying to impress each other.
 He kept enough of them on there to shush the knowledgeable.
 Then changed them around to confuse the others.
 They were never out of order.
 But he had so many it was a small thing he could do to entertain himself.

 "Jeanelle, I'm going to grab some cake.
 Need anything?"
 Jack addressed his secretary/aide/right-arm.
 She was also about as good at keeping him on task as Walter.
 Not that he didn't appreciate all her hard work, but 'all work and no play makes Jack a dull boy.'

 Jack just grinned.
 His excuse firmly in place, he slid down the halls to the locker room.
 He quickly changed into civilian clothes and took the back way out of the Pentagon.
 He was surprised that more people didn't use the back way.
-Then again.
-The stuffed shirts wanted to be seen.
+Then again, the stuffed shirts wanted to be seen.
 Jack didn't.

 "God, I miss being in the field," Jack commented to the air.